MichaelKim/wobsite/src/pages/blog/2017-10-22-lol-client.md

 <div class="imagebox">
 	<a
 		href="/images/blog2.png"
-		data-lightbox="league-blog"
-		data-title="Making a request to the secret endpoint"
+		data-caption="Making a request to the secret endpoint"
 	>
 		<img src="/images/blog2.png" style="width: 50%;">
 	</a>